 Dr. Mannan Razzak, MD, FAAP

 Dr. Mannan Razzak is a Board Certified Pediatrician and a Fellow of the American Academy of Pediatrics (FAAP).
 Dr. Razzak grew up in Paterson and attended Paterson Catholic Regional High School.
-He attended the University of Notre Dame prior to leaving for early admission in medical school in Bangladesh.
+He attended the University of Notre Dame prior to leaving for early admission in a medical school in Bangladesh.
 He obtained his medical degree from Bangladesh Medical College and completed a pediatric residency at UMDNJ-New Jersey Medical School with training at University Hospital and Hackensack University Medical Center.

 Dr. Mannan Razzak has worked in four of the five major hospitals in the area as a Pediatric Emergency Room Physician and Hospitalist.
 Immediately after residency, Dr. Razzak worked at Clara Maas Medical Center as a Pediatric Hospitalist and as a Pediatric Emergency Room Physician at Trinitas Hospital and Hackensack University Medical Center.
 He has also covered several pediatric practices as a locum tenens provider.
 Dr. Razzak currently works as a Pediatric Emergency Room Physician at Chilton Memorial Hospital and The University Hospital.
 He is a Clinical Assistant Professor in the Department of Pediatrics at New Jersey Medical School.
 Dr. Razzak helps train medical students, physician assistant students, pediatric, family medicine and emergency medicine residents at The University Hospital.

 Ifrah Syed, Physician Assistant

 Ifrah Syed is a Board-Certified Physician Assistant, who works alongside Dr. Mannan Razzak, a Pediatrician at Woodland Park Pediatrics.
 Mrs. Syed completed her undergraduate and graduate studies in Biology & Basic Medical Sciences at Wayne State University in Michigan and completed the Physician Assistant Program at Mercy College located in Bronx, NY.
 She began her career working as a PA-C in an Urgent Care Center located in Elizabeth, New Jersey where she found her passion for helping children.
 She pursued this passion by joining a busy Pediatric Office for two years in Clifton, NJ, working as a primary provider.
 She is a PA-C at Express Care Medical Group where she started in early 2015 and recently joined our team providing medical services for the Paterson school districts where she continues to pursue her passion to care for children.